SALON OF LOCAL ARTISTS

 Exhibition 2-5 October

-As part of Visual Arts in the Valley 2020, we are introducing a curated Salon of Local Artists (minimum $1,000 Salon Prize).
+As part of Visual Arts in the Valley 2020, we are introducing a curated Salon of Local Artists ($1,500 Salon Prize; $500 Commended).).
 Local artists are welcome to enter the Kangaroo Valley Art Prize, the Salon or both.
 Salon artists are also eligible for the exhibition-wide People’s Choice Prize ($1,000).

 Entry & Application: The Salon of Local Artists welcomes all original visual artworks, in any style and any medium from artists living or with studios within Kangaroo Valley (defined as within the escarpment forming and ringing Kangaroo Valley).
 We encourage the submission of contemporary or traditional works including painting in any medium, printmaking, digital, photographic and video art, textile and fabric art, multi-media and new media.